psyked/css-sass-style-guide/development-best-practices.md

       // do something with data.listingId
     });

 ## Modules

-- The module should start with a `!`.
+The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-[Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
-- The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
-- Add a method called noConflict() that sets the exported module to the previous version and returns this one.
-- Always declare `'use strict';` at the top of the module.
+[Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.Add a method called noConflict() that sets the exported module to the previous version and returns this one.Always declare `'use strict';` at the top of the module.

     // fancyInput/fancyInput.js